derrandz/gemini-dht-spec/Peer-Logic-And-Features.md

 The Passaround Communication model can be specified as follows:

-A peer in the [Gemini](#) is organized and ordered in within a number of affinity groups and a number of pointer groups.
+A peer in a [Gemini](#) overlay is organized and ordered in within a number of affinity groups and a number of pointer groups.

 A peer Y is concerned with passing around a message to its affinity group and delegating this task to other affinity groups so that the entire network receives this message.

 To achieve this, we split every affinity group into k intervals (_with k=√n, and n peers in the group as best parameter_), and designate the first peer in each of those intervals as the interval's head.

 From then on, a message is multicasted within an affinity group by first disseminating this message amongst interval heads in its group, each head goes on to send this message to each child it is responsible for.
-To ensure that this message is properly disseminated to the entire network, the interval heads make sure to also delegate this message to other affinity groups through their pointers groups.
+To ensure that this message is properly disseminated to the entire network, one of the interval heads makes sure to also delegate this message to other affinity groups through its pointers groups.

 For a given peer Y to initiate a **Passing Round**, it performs the following: